kaliomar/Anonybox/README.md

 ## Anonybox - AES-256 Encrypted Mailbox
 ### To do:

-1. Setup Python Version
-2. Handle Client disconnect in server side
+1. Handle Client disconnect in server side
-3. Make GUI for server application
+2. Make GUI for server application

 ### Build:
 For server side: